Covenant Chain: Dissolution

 The Covenant Chain continued until 1753, when the Mohawk, claiming to have been cheated out of lands rightfully theirs in New York, declared that the chain was broken.

 Howard Zinn, in his "A People's History of the United States" discusses the taking of the Mohawk land:

 "Before the Revolution, the Indians had been subdued by force in Virginia and in New England.
 Elsewhere, they had worked out modes of coexistence with the colonies.
 But around 1750, with the colonial population growing fast, the pressure to move westward onto new land set the stage for conflict with the Indians.
-Land agents from the East began appearing in the Ohio River valley, on the territory of a confederation of tribes called the Covenant Chain, for which the Iroquois were spokesmen.
+Land agents from the East began appearing in the Ohio River valley, on the territory of a confederation of tribes called the Covenant Chain, for which the Haudenosaunee were spokesmen.
 In New York, through intricate swindling, 800,000 acres of Mohawk land were taken, ending the period of Mohawk-New York friendship.
 Chief Hendrick of the Mohawks is recorded speaking his bitterness to Governor George Clinton and the provincial council of New York in 1753:

 Brother when we came here to relate our Grievances about our Lands, we expected to have something done for us, and we have told you that the Covenant Chain of our Forefathers was like to be broken, and brother you tell us that we shall be redressed at Albany, but we know them so well, we will not trust to them, for they [the Albany merchants] are no people but Devils so ... as soon as we come home we will send up a Belt of Wampum to our Brothers the other 5 Nations to acquaint them the Covenant Chain is broken between you and us.
 So brother you are not to expect to hear of me any more, and Brother we desire to hear no more of you.